googlermridul/ehungry/README.md

-## eHungry - Stay hungry eat food
+## EHungry - Stay Hungry Eat Food

 ### Live Link: https://e-hungry.web.app/

-### What is eHungry:
-eHungry is a tour package provider website.
-Here you will find packages to travel anywhere in the country or abroad. eHungry is a trusted and reliable tour and travel agency among all the leading and updated tour-operating services in Bangladesh.
-We are here to bring the luxury to your traveling.

 ### About this prjoect:

-* Exclusive ackages to travel anywhere in the country or abroad.
+This is a restaurant site.
+With this you can order the food of your choice online.

+### What user can do:
-* People can book their tour package here.
+* User can order food from here.
+* User just needs to login here.
+* If you do not have an account, you have to create one to order food.
-* They also can cancel their package.
+* You can cancel your ordered food.

+### What admin can do:
-* Admin can add new tour package.
+* Admin can add new menu.
-* Admin can control people booked packages.
+* Admin can control booked packages.
+* Admin can make another admin.

 ### Languages & Tools:
 #### react, react-router-dom, react-hook-form, react-bootstrap, material-ui, firebase, nodejs, mongodb